Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 - In Unreal Engine, the environment refers to the virtual world or scene created within the engine.
 It includes terrain, vegetation, lighting, weather, and objects to build immersive worlds.
 - Developers can sculpt terrain, place vegetation, and use advanced lighting techniques.
 Weather effects like rain and fog can be added, and various props and objects populate the environment.
 - Unreal Engine offers tools for creating realistic or stylized environments for games, VR, and architectural visualizations.
 It allows for customization and flexibility to achieve desired aesthetics and gameplay requirements.
-- To build an environment in Unreal Engine: To build an environment in Unreal Engine:
+- To build an environment in Unreal Engine:

-Install Unreal Engine software.
-Ensure your computer meets the system requirements.
-Gather or create assets (textures, models, etc.).
+     - Gather or create assets (textures, models, etc.).
-Sculpt and shape the terrain using Unreal Engine's tools.
+     - Sculpt and shape the terrain using Unreal Engine's tools.
-Set up lighting for desired effects.
+     - Set up lighting for desired effects.
-Create and apply materials to surfaces.
+     - Create and apply materials to surfaces.
-Place assets strategically within the environment.
+     - Place assets strategically within the environment.
-Enhance visuals with post-processing effects.
+     - Enhance visuals with post-processing effects.
-Optimize performance for smooth running.
+     - Optimize performance for smooth running.
-Iterate and test for refinement.
+     - Iterate and test for refinement.